Nigeria: Mental Illness - Expert Calls On Govt to Ban Chaining of Patients in Health Centres

 "They are not agents of the devil.
 They are simply sick family members who deserve to be treated with love and compassion.
 Many are a danger to themselves more than to family members or the society at large."

-He said underpinned by poor societal attitudes towards mental illness and inadequate resources, facilities, and mental health staff, figures suggest that approximately 80% of individuals with serious mental health needs in Nigeria cannot access care.
+He said underpinned by poor societal attitudes towards mental illness and inadequate resources, facilities, and mental health staff, figures suggest that approximately 80 per cent of individuals with serious mental health needs in Nigeria cannot access care.

 He reiterated that stigma and misunderstanding about mental health conditions, including the misperception that they are caused by evil spirits or supernatural forces, often prompt relatives to take their loved ones to religious or traditional healing places.